 It’s surprisingly easy to grow an unsustainable business without realizing it if you’re not tracking your expenses properly.
-Today’s venture capital model makes it easier than ever to grow a unicorn startup that’s unprofitable (in fact, 2019 had the largest class of unprofitable IPOs since the DotCom era).
+Today’s venture capital model makes it easier than ever to grow a unicorn startup that’s unprofitable.
+In fact, In fact, first quarter of 2023 is experiencing a freeze which is the largest class of unprofitable IPOs since the DotCom era CNBC.

 That’s why solid accounting might be one of the most important things you invest in as a startup.
 Without it, it’s too easy to build something that will never run without cash infusions or waste a lot of money in the wrong places.

 Even if you’re super early-stage, spend the money to hire a talented accountant or CFO who can make sure you’re actually running a sustainable business.
 If your budget can’t facilitate these hires at this point, utilize technology to help.
 Making sure your bookkeeper has the right accounting tools can go a long way towards minimizing the chances of human error and enhancing financial transparency.